Antha Mana Manchike: Reception

 Full Hyderabad wrote "There is nothing new about the film but it is still entertaining.
 You will not get bored.
 You will only laugh even when the plot goes haywire in the second half".
 Andhra Today wrote "The movie lacks in a good story, the poor choice of which must only be attributed to the director.
 Veeru K as director disappoints the audience thoroughly.
 Despite attempts to steer the movie through a humorous course, there is little comic relief".
 Telugu Cinema wrote "The thin story line takes exasperating twists making the audience too uncomfortable in their seats.
 In his frantic move to generate comedy, the director churned out many dramatic and illogical scenes and twists".
+Indiainfo wrote " On the whole, the movie looks like a hotch-potch of comic scenes with a thin storyline holding them together.
+The comedy borders on the ludicrous and tells on the minds of viewers.
+On the music front, there is nothing to write home about".